What Does Poland Think of This Offensive Polish Magazine Cover About 'Islam Raping Europe'?

 Videos by VICE

-Considering the uproar over the cover so far seems to have come mostly from outside of Poland, and because I don’t speak Polish and therefore cannot gauge the reaction on Twitter, I decided to give our friend and VICE Poland editor Maciek Piasecki a call to see what his fellow countrymen think of the cover.
+Considering the uproar so far seems to have come mostly not from Poland, and because I don’t speak Polish and therefore cannot gauge the reaction on Twitter, I decided to give our friend and VICE Poland editor Maciek Piasecki a call to see what his fellow countrymen think of the cover.

-Maciek Piasecki: I’m becoming increasingly desensitized to this kind of cover because the right-wing media does this kind of thing all the time.
-It portrays people it doesn’t like with a gun to their face.
+Maciek Piasecki: I’m becoming increasingly desensitised to this kind of cover because the right-wing media do this kind of thing all the time.
+They portray someone they don’t like with a gun to their face.
+They are pretty shameless about it.

 Do you think the message on the cover is something that resonates with more of the Polish population than not?

-There aren’t many Syrian refugees here in Poland—people get their information from these kinds of magazines or really biased social media pages.
+There aren’t many Syrian refugees here in Poland – people get their information from these kinds of magazines or really biased social media pages.
 The topic of Islamic refugees attacking European women has been the source of this discourse for the past few months, especially after Cologne.
 The cover story is definitely playing on this sentiment.
-Also, it’s not exclusively about attacks on women; it’s also about what the EU is covering up, [with the magazine] pretending it’s uncovering some conspiracy theories.
+Also, it’s not exclusively about attacks on women; it’s also about what the EU is covering up, [with the magazine] pretending they’re uncovering some conspiracy theories.

+READ ON VICE NEWS: Poland’s Right-Wing Government Scares Europe by Going After the Media

 What do you think about the cover aesthetically?